 The needles stimulate a point on the skin, allowing the Qi to flow through the meridians.
 For the body to have a healthy body and mind, the Qi has to be flow freeing and balanced, which is what the needles do.
 The needles allow the Qi to flow to areas where it might be deficient.

-What Conditions is dry needling Used for?
+What Conditions is Dry Needling Used For?

 This varies depending on the patient, the cause of the problem, and the patients constitution.
-The clinic will use sterilized, individualized packaged needles each time.

 Does Dry Needling Hurt?